 You don’t have to wait until your postnatal check to build up movement.
 Take the stairs when possible and walk instead of using the car.
 If you feel up to it, you could carry your newborn in a baby carrier to give your arms some freedom.

-It’s such an underrated form of exercise, yet humans have been walking since the dawn of time.
+Walking is such an underrated form of exercise, yet humans have been walking since the dawn of time.
 And, you can enjoy walks as soon as you feel up for it.
 Start gently, and in time as you begin to feel more comfortable, increase the pace and walk more briskly.

 Walking with a pram isn’t just a great way to help your little one to nod off but being outside in the fresh air can help boost your own wellbeing, as well as your vital vitamin D levels, sunshine permitting!
 Try walking with a friend or if you fancy making your walks a little more challenging, find some gentle hills to walk up.